pflanze/cj-unattended-upgrades/README.md

 Future:

+- Keep time stamp of last upgrade, so that it doesn't run upgrades on frequent reboots
 - Check for and report on the need to reboot
 - Run apt-get clean?
 - More efficient polling, or some kind of push notification?